Chapter III Aid for Necessary Expenditures for Labor Incidents

 3. Other necessary expenditures.

-The application of the paragraph 1 shall be submitted no later than 60 days after the final ruling of the court is achieved.
-However, if the amount of the litigation fee is not determined until after the final ruling of the court is achieved, it shall be filed no later than 60 days after the litigation fee is determined.
+The application of Paragraph 1 shall be submitted no later than 60 days after the conclusion of the labor mediation, litigation, or compulsory execution proceedings.
+However, where the amount of litigation costs or execution costs is determined only by a court ruling or refund notice after the conclusion of the labor mediation, litigation, or compulsory execution proceedings, the application shall be submitted no later than 60 days after the date the ruling becomes final or the refund notice is served.

 Article 16

-When a worker or labor union applies for aid for necessary expenditures for labor incidents, the central competent authority or the private organizations authorized by the Central Competent Authority to handle aid business shall decide on the amount of aids according to the type of case for aids, the status of the labor mediation, or object and complexity of litigation.
-The aid for each worker or labor union shall be 50,000 NT dollars at the maximum for each case.
+When a worker or labor union applies for aid for necessary expenditures for labor incidents, the central competent authority or the private organizations authorized by the central competent authority to handle aid-related matters shall, based on the type of aid case, the progress of labor mediation, the subject matter of the litigation, and the complexity of the case, determine the aid amount at its discretion.
+The maximum aid amount for the same case is NT$50,000.

 Article 17